ClearTax/apollo-server-plugin-introspection-auth/README.md

 npm install -S @cleartax/apollo-server-plugin-introspection-auth
 ```

-`apollo-server` is a peer-dependency for this package
+`apollo-server` is a peer-dependency for this package.

 If you haven't already, install it via:-

 ```sh
 npx install-peerdeps @cleartax/apollo-server-plugin-introspection-auth